elasticio/elasticio.github.io/content/_guides/transforming-data.md

 title: Transforming data
 description: This article describes some JSONata basics so that you can start transforming your data.
 layout: article
-section: Data transformation
+section: Data transfer
-category: data-transformation
+category: data-transfer
 order: 0
 since: 20180216
 ---